Bulgaralpine: History

-Bulgaralpine was not intended for the mass consumer in Bulgaria, instead being aimed at sports clubs and racing teams.
-However, some well-to-do consumers, such as the well-known Bulgarian film director Vassil Mirchev, bought a Bulgaralpine for private use.
-In 1969, Mirchev attended the Cannes film festival, covering the distance between Sofia, Bulgaria, and Cannes, France, in 16 hours in his Bulgaralpine.
+The initial intention was to produce one Bulgaralpine car per day, but it is unclear how many were actually produced, with estimates ranging from 60 to 120 cars.
+Chubrikov recalls about 100 completed cars for domestic sale only.
+The Bulgaralpine was not intended for the mass consumer in Bulgaria, instead being aimed at sports clubs and racing teams.
+However, some wealthier consumers, such as Vasil Mirchev, bought them for private use.
+Mirchev drove his Bulgaralpine from Sofia to France to attend the 1969 Cannes Film Festival, covering the distance in 16 hours.
 The price of Bulgaralpine in 1969 was 8,200 Bulgarian leva.